-The goal of the University of Arkansas Autism Support Program is to provide the intensive assistance students with high functioning autism, Asperger's Syndrome, PDD-NOS, and non-verbal learning disability need in order to be successful in college.
+The goal of the University of Arkansas Autism Support Program is to provide the intensive assistance that students with high-functioning autism, Asperger's syndrome, PDD-NOS (pervasive developmental disorder not otherwise specified), and non-verbal learning disability need in order to be successful in college.
 Our students are matriculated University of Arkansas undergraduates who have the cognitive abilities to be in college but require more help than their typical peers to complete a college degree.

-Students receive assistance in designing their academic programs, registering for classes, and making schedule changes.
-Staff facilitates communication with course professors regarding class requirements and any classroom behavior issues that might need to be addressed.
-Academic coaches help students with course material and assist students in meeting due dates of classroom assignments.
+Academic support is primarily in the area of executive functions skills.
+Students receive assistance in designing their academic programs, registering for classes and making schedule changes.
+Staff facilitates communication with course professors regarding class requirements and any classroom issues that might need to be addressed.
+Academic coaches help students manage their time, stay organized and assist students in meeting due dates of classroom assignments.

-Program staff assists students to develop the skills a person needs to live independently including maintaining an orderly dorm room or apartment, doing laundry, maintaining a healthy diet and exercise regimen, organizational skills, and managing their time in a productive way.
-Staff help develop students' self-advocacy skills in a variety of ways including accompanying students to their professors' office hours to ask for assistance.
-As students become ready, help will be available in applying for graduate school or jobs.
-Staff will offer aid with interview skills and resume writing as needed, in conjunction with the Career Development Center.
+Program staff assists students to develop the skills they need to thrive in college and in their future lives including organizational skills, getting along with roommates and managing their time productively.
+Staff help develop students' self-advocacy skills in a variety of ways including accompanying students to their professors' office hours to ask for assistance as well as serving as liaisons between the students and anyone with whom they must interact on campus.
+In junior and senior years, we help our students find internships or volunteer opportunities on campus so that all students graduate having had some work experience.
+We also offer aid with interview skills and resume writing as needed, in conjunction with the Career Development Center.

 An important goal of the program is to integrate every student fully into life at the University of Arkansas.
-Program staff assists students in joining clubs, playing intramural sports, and participating in any social, sporting, theater, or special event on campus that might be interesting to our students.
-In addition, the program offers social skills classes and our own social events for students whose social skill development needs further enhancement.
+Students meet regularly with peer mentors to practice the social skills needed to develop and maintain friendships.
+Program staff assists students in joining clubs, playing intramural sports, and participating in any social, sporting, theater or special event on campus that they might find interesting.

-The goal for each student who will be part of the program is to graduate from the University of Arkansas at Fayetteville having had a full, typical, college experience.
-The scope of the support offered and skills taught not only help our students graduate, but also ensure that they will be successful, productive, and happy citizens while at the University of Arkansas and for the rest of their lives.
+We hope that each student who will be part of the program graduates from the University of Arkansas having had a full, typical college experience.
+The scope of the support offered and skills taught not only help our students graduate but also ensure that they will be successful, productive and happy citizens while at the university and for the rest of their lives.